 When you add a BOVPN between two cloud-managed Fireboxes, you configure:

 - VPN Gateways — The external networks the two device use to connect

 - Network Resources — The networks that can send and receive traffic through the tunnel

 - Virtual IP Address — (optional) Required if you want to add the BOVPN to an SD-WAN action or configure a zero-route BOVPN

 All VPN security settings are configured with the same settings automatically so that the devices can establish a connection.

 BOVPNs and Routing

-In the BOVPN configuration, you specify what network resources are accessible through the tunnel.
-The resources you select for one endpoint become static routes on the other VPN endpoint, with the BOVPN as the gateway.
+In the BOVPN configuration, you specify what network resources are accessible through the BOVPN tunnel.
+The resources you select for one endpoint become static routes on the other endpoint, with the BOVPN as the gateway.
 The metric you specify for each resource appears in the routing table.
 The Firebox uses the routing table to determine whether to send traffic through the BOVPN tunnel.

 You cannot specify network resources for both endpoints in the same subnet.
 This means you cannot route traffic through a BOVPN tunnel between private networks that use the same IP address range.

 For a VPN between a Firebox and a locally-managed or third-party VPN endpoint